chicio/chicio.github.io/_drafts/2019-08-08-html-javascript-to-native-communication-ios.md

 authors: [fabrizio_duroni]
 ---

-*Did you know that is it possible to call native code from the Javascript code of a web page displayed inside a WKWebView?*
+*Did you know that is it possible to call Swift code from the JavaScript code of a web page displayed inside a WKWebView?*

 ---